SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ## Terminology

+It is important to clarify some terms and concepts used throughout this blog post before moving on.

+#### Gaia-X Credentials / Verifiable Credentials

 Gaia-X regulates descriptions of Cloud Service Providers (CSPs) and their services as **Gaia-X Credentials**.
-The credential format is defined in the [Identity and Access Management (22.10 Release)](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/) documentation of Gaia-X.

 The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X.
 It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X.
 Those are described in the [Credential format documentation](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/).